TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 ![for_each](../autoScreenshotChangeDocs/Auto_Screenshot_Change_Docs_-_basic_components_-_foreach0.png)

-`for-each` transforms the stream so that subsequent nodes are executed once for every value (possibly multiple times).
+`for-each` transforms the incoming event to N events, where N is number of elements in the Elements list.
+&nbsp;

 This node has two parameters:
 - Elements - list of values over which to loop.
 It can contain both fixed values and expressions evaluated during execution.
-- Output Variable Name - the name of the variable to which element value will be assigned.
+- Output Variable Name - the name of the variable to which current element value will be assigned.

-For example, when
+For example, when:
-- Elements is `{#input.value1, #input.value2}`
+- Elements is `{"John", "Betty"}`
-- Output Variable Name is `outputVar`
+- Output Variable Name is `outputVar`,

-then nodes that follow `for-each` will be executed twice and the value of current element can be referenced as `#outputVar`.
+&nbsp;

+then two events will be emitted, with `#outputVar` equal to `John` for the first event and `Betty` for the second.

+&nbsp;
+The `#input` variable is available downstream the `for-each` node.

 &nbsp;
 ## Union